DWhiteheadCode/Tracer-Abilities/README.md

 The playable character has access to a console command that can be accessed by typing `HealSelf`, or `HealSelf x`, where `x` is the amount you want to heal your character by (e.g. `HealSelf 10`), in the in-game console.
 If no value is provided, the default of 100 will be used.

 As the name suggests, this command is used to heal your character.
 If a non-positive value is entered, this command will have no effect.
 This command can only be used to heal up to your character's (or more specifically, your character's health component's) `HealthMax` and no higher.

-## Recall Stats
-The recall ability has 2 `CYCLE_STAT`s that can be used to analyse the time taken by the `UpdateActorTransform` function.
-These can be accessed by typing `Stat Tracer` in the in game console.

-`UpdateActorTransform` refers to the entire `UpdateActorTransform()` function, while `UpdateActorTransform.NewSegment` refers only to section within this function related to setting up a new segment.